-The Aga Khan Museum is a perfect fit for individuals, couples, and families wanting to expand their cultural knowledge and gain a deeper appreciation for Islamic arts.
 For families, the museum offers a free family exploration kit to help kids and adults learn about the works of art together.
 The grounds and exhibit space of the museum are fully accessible.

 What is an Aga Khan?
 Actually, Aga Khan is a person.
 He is the Imam who leads those who follow the Ismaili branch of Shiite Islam.
 And a museum dedicated to Islamic art that also seeks to create an understanding of shared experiences between all cultures was a dream of the Aga Khan.
 In 2002, the current site was selected and the museum welcomed its first visitors in 2014.

 The Aga Khan Museum can be appreciated in multiple ways — the art, the architecture, and the complex.
 Through the rich 1,000 years of art on display, the museum aims to help visitors better understand the people, religion, and philosophy of Islam.
 Featuring items from the private collection of the Aga Khan as well as from other private contributors, the art contained in the museum is breathtaking.
 Works of art range from painted manuscripts, ceramics, carpets, fountains, tile work, and metal work.
 The upstairs galleries house temporary and interactive exhibits.